 One of the most recognized forms of securities fraud is insider trading.
 When a person knows or has access to information about a company that is not available to the general public, they cannot act on that information and buy or sell securities related to that company.

 Due to the fact that securities fraud is considered a wobbler in California, it can be charged as either a misdemeanor or a felony.
 If you are convicted of willfully selling or offering to sell securities without qualifying the securities or while violating the terms of the qualification, you can face up to 16 months, 2 years or 3 years in jail and/or a fine of up to 1 million dollars.
 This is a large penalty and having the proper securities fraud attorney representing you is a must!
 If you willfully manipulate the market, make false or misleading statements regarding the securities, or participate in insider training, you can face up to 2, 3 or 5 years in jail and/or a fine of up to 10 million dollars.

-If you or a loved one is facing a criminal charge, you need an aggressive Orange County criminal defense lawyer on your side.
+If you or a loved one is facing a criminal charge, you need an aggressive criminal defense lawyer on your side.
 Kenney legal defense provides the best securities fraud attorney in the area.
-With offices in Costa Mesa, Newport Beach, and Seal Beach, we serve people throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, Costa Mesa, and Los Angeles.
+With offices in Costa Mesa and San Diego we serve people throughout Southern California.
 Call (855) 505-5588 or contact us online for a free initial consultation.